Post updated: 11 February 2021

 In short, the answer is yes!
 Since 2011, employers have been able to make tax-free payments to help employees cover reasonable additional expenses incurred while working from home, but the criteria for employees to be eligible had been quite restrictive.

-However, earlier this year, HMRC changed its guidance to allow employees to claim a fixed £6 per week for weekly paid employees (£4 per week prior to 6 April 2020) or £26 per month for monthly paid employees (£18 per month prior to 6 April 2020) deduction, for working at home, to cover additional household costs, such as heating, water and electricity.
+However, in 2020, HMRC changed its guidance to allow employees to claim a fixed £6 per week for weekly paid employees (£4 per week prior to 6 April 2020) or £26 per month for monthly paid employees (£18 per month prior to 6 April 2020) deduction, for working at home, to cover additional household costs, such as heating, water and electricity.
 The key difference in the introduction of the new flat-rate is that employers don’t have to justify the amount paid and employees don’t have to detail any additional costs incurred.

 For basic rate tax-payers (earning £12,500 – £50,000) the relief is worth £20 of the £6 – £1.20 per week.
 Higher rate tax-payers (earning £50,000+) can claim 40% or £2.40 per week.
 You can check here if you are eligible to claim.